rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 Much ado is made about positivism being "dead", but its influence is still promenent over philosophy and the structure of societies.

+-   Whetsell, T.A. & Shields, P.M.
+(2013).
+The dynamics of positivism in the study of public administration. [^Whetsell2013]

 Friedman: